-- 7 Create a new Set and rename it as Pkt1-Set. - 8 Right-click Pkt1-Set and select Acquire Selected Model Geometry. - 9 Switch off both the level General and the Set Pkt1-Set. - 10 Switch on AllPkts-Set.
+- 8 Create a new Set and rename it as Pkt1-Set. - 9 Right-click Pkt1-Set and select Acquire Selected Model Geometry. - 10 On the keyboard select Ctrl L to unblank all invisible Surfaces. - 11 Switch off both the level General and the Set Pkt1-Set. - 12 Switch on AllPkts-Set.

-All surfaces currently acquired to AllPkts-Set are displayed, including those that exist on the visually 'switched off' Set.
+The surfaces currently acquired to AllPkts-Set are displayed, including those that exist on the visually 'switched off' Set.

-11 Switch off the Set AllPkts-Set and then switch on the Set Pkt1-Set.
+13 Switch off the Set AllPkts-Set and then switch on the Set Pkt1-Set.

-All surfaces acquired to Pkt1-Set are displayed.
-These are also displayed when the AllPkts-Set is switched on and Pkt1-Set is switched off.
+The surfaces acquired to Pkt1-Set are displayed.
+They are also displayed when the AllPkts-Set is switched on and Pkt1-Set is switched off.
 This illustrates that model entities can be acquired to more than one Set at the same time.